Our Support Line is open every weekday from 9am–7pm (AEST). Call us on 1800 733 548 or contact us

 Relationships, routines, priorities, and finances may have also changed during treatment.

-Many families find it more helpful to focus on building a “new normal.”
+Many families find it more helpful to focus on building a ‘new normal.’
 This concept acknowledges that life after cancer has changed, and while it may feel unfamiliar at first, new routines and a renewed sense of stability can develop over time.
-For example, some families may create small new traditions, such as weekend activities, cooking a favorite meal, going for a short walk, or having a family game night.
+For example, some families may create small new traditions, such as weekend activities, cooking a favourite meal, going for a short walk, or having a family game night.
 You decide what works best for you and your family.

 It’s important to acknowledge your own feelings and please remember that Redkite is here to support you as you help care for a family facing childhood cancer.
-You can contact us here
+Even when you leave hospital, the support from Redkite doesn’t end.

 For more information and advice, contact our support team of childhood cancer specialists